-During the Greenspan (2007) era as Chairman of the Federal Reserve for 14 years, it appeared that the US had become immune to deep recessions.
+During the Greenspan era as Chairman of the Federal Reserve for 14 years, it appeared that the US had become immune from deep recessions.
 Super low interest rates helped to fuel a long run of construction expansion.
 Few people realized that the mortgages and the housing market had become a house of cards.

 The ugly truth is that millions of people and lots of businesses were to blame for the mortgage market collapse.
 The Federal Reserve held interest rates - and therefore mortgage rates - too low, too long.
 Government regulations encouraged mass homeownership, even for people who couldn't afford it.
-Banks and mortgage companies offered loans that had artificially low initial payments (at subprime interest rates).
-The banker or mortgage broker who made the loan was probably the only person who really knew if the applicant for the mortgage could actually repay it, but repayment was unimportant to the bank because the mortgages was immediately sold.
-Portfolios of mortgages were then repackaged and resold along with complex financial instruments including credit default swops and mortgage-backed securities.
+Banks and mortgage companies offered loans that that had artificially low initial payments (at subprime interest rates).
+The banker or mortgage broker who made the loan was probably the only person who really knew if the person getting the mortgage could actually afford it, but whether the buyer could afford it was unimportant because the mortgages was immediately sold.
+They were then repackaged and resold along with complex financial instruments including mortgage-backed securities.

 Virtually all mortgages, then and now, were ultimately owned by three government-sponsored organizations (SGAs) that go by the friendly names of Fanny Mae, Freddie Mac and FHA.
 These companies had the implied backup support of the US Federal government.
 They were aggressively encouraged to lend, regulations were lax, and enforcement/oversight was weak.